megamaz/PythonHexEditor/README.md

     1. The `find` command does not put the cursor on found content until the found content is loaded
     1. Having to press enter twice after doing any action
     1. Actions working on window minimized
+    1. End of files aren't indexed correctly and certain bytes are absent
+    1. Highlight breaks down when the cursor is on the first byte of a highlighted area
     1. **If you run into any other issues please let me know.**